1D Diffeomorphism Invariant Model of a Free Scalar Relativistic Particle: Supervariable and BRST Approaches: Invariance of the Lagrangians, Nilpotency and Anticommutativity of the Conserved Charges: ACSA

 where all the symbols and notations have been clarified earlier.
 At this juncture, we apply a Grassmannian derivative $\partial_\theta$ on the above super Lagrangian which yields the following:

 Thus, we note that we have derived the observation that has been made in equation (49).
-In other words, the ACSA to BRST formalism leads to the derivation of the CF-type restriction when we consider the anti-BRST invariance of the {\it perfectly} BRST invariant Lagrangian $L_b$ as well as the BRST invariance of the {\it perfectly} anti-BRST invariant Lagrangian $L_{\bar b}$ of our theory (cf. Eq.
-(62) for details).
+In other words, the ACSA to BRST formalism leads to the derivation of the CF-type restriction when we consider the anti-BRST invariance of the {\it perfectly} BRST invariant Lagrangian $L_B$ as well as the BRST invariance of the {\it perfectly} anti-BRST invariant Lagrangian $L_{\bar B}$ of our theory.

-At this stage, we would like to capture the off-shell nilpotency as well as the absolute anticommutativity of the {\it conserved} (anti-)BRST charges (cf. Eqs.
-(55), (56)) within the framework of the ACSA to BRST formalism.
-Towards this goal in mind, we note that, out of the equivalent expressions for the (anti-)BRST charges quoted in (52() and (51), one set of the conserved charges $Q_{(a)b}^{(4)}$ have been expressed in the (anti-)BRST {\it exact} forms.
-Keeping in mind the identifications: $s_b \leftrightarrow \partial_{\bar\theta}, s_{ab} \leftrightarrow \partial_\theta $, we note the followings:
+At this stage, we would like to capture the off-shell nilpotency as well as the absolute anticommutativity of the {\it conserved} (anti-)BRST charges [cf. Eqs.
+(55), (56)] within the framework of the ACSA to BRST formalism.
+Towards this goal in mind, we note that, out of the equivalent expressions for the conserved (anti-) BRST charges quoted in (52) and (51), one set of the conserved charges $Q_{(a)b}^{(4)}$ have been expressed in the (anti-)BRST {\it exact} forms.
+Keeping in mind the identifications: $s_b \leftrightarrow \partial_{\bar\theta}, s_{ab} \leftrightarrow \partial_\theta $, we note the following:

-As a consequence, it is straightforward to point out the fact that we have the following:
+As a consequence, it is straightforward to point out the fact that we have the validity of the following relationships: